akleinvm/pcf-delimited-to-json-converter/README.md

-# PCF CSV to JSON Converter
+# PCF Delimited File to JSON Converter

 ## Overview

-The **PCF CSV to JSON Converter** is a PowerApps Component Framework (PCF) control that allows users to upload a comma-separated values (CSV) file and converts it into a `.txt` file in JSON format.
-This solution is particularly useful for transforming data from CSV format to a more flexible and readable JSON structure.
+The **PCF Delimited File to JSON Converter** is a PowerApps Component Framework (PCF) control that allows users to upload any delimited file (such as CSV, TSV, etc.) and converts it into a `.txt` file in JSON format.
+This solution is versatile for transforming data from various delimited formats into a more flexible and readable JSON structure.

 ## Features

-- Upload CSV files via a custom PCF control.
+- Upload any delimited file (e.g., CSV, TSV, pipe-delimited).
-- Converts CSV data to JSON format.
+- Converts delimited data to JSON format.
+- Supports custom delimiter selection.
 - Exports the converted JSON data as a `.txt` file.
 - Easy to integrate into model-driven apps in PowerApps.